kenkensonson/oci-cloudera/development/README.md

 # development
 This is for small implementations.
 This deployment consists of five instances:

-* 1 Bastion Instance
+* 1 bastion instance
-* 1 Utility Instance
+* 1 utility instance
-* 3 worker Nodes
+* 3 worker nodes

 This environment provides a much higher HDFS storage capacity, along with a compute and memory resources for use with a variety of big data workloads.
 This environment is not a good fit for users who want high availability.